Psychological Testing in North County San Diego

 For when therapy is not moving and you suspect the diagnosis is wrong.

-• PAI, MMPI-3, structured clinical interviews
+• MMPI-2, MCMI-IV, PAI, Rorschach, structured clinical interviews

 • Honest formulation rather than a label search